-Since the first TV was made available to the public some 85 years ago, manufacturers have been continued to refine the technology, always striving to improve two main metrics: Screen size and picture quality.
+Since the first TV was made available to the public some 85 years ago, manufacturers have continued to refine the technology, always striving to improve two main metrics: Screen size and picture quality.
 For a while, in the 80s and early 1990s, it seemed we got stuck around standard definition and 60 inches or so of display real estate.
-The digital revolution around the turn of the millenium jump-started the race again, bringing about widespread adoption of High Definition broadcasting and LCD and Plasma TVs slowly pushing size boundaries.
+The digital revolution around the turn of the millennium jump-started the race again, bringing about widespread adoption of High Definition broadcasting and LCD and Plasma TVs slowly pushing size boundaries.
 And in the last few years, the process has reached new heights, giving us TV models that were just years ago almost unimaginable.

 At CES 2013, we were wowed by the Samsung UN85S9, an 85-inch Ultra High Definition LED TV.
 It amazed us enough that we decided to carry it in store.
 Needless to say, it turned heads in our showroom.
 Stopping by the Samsung staging ground at CES 2014, we got a first hand look at Samsung’s new entry into the S9 LED TV lineup, a model which makes the UN85S9 look downright diminutive: